LostRuins/ConcedoBot/README.md

-/botfilteron @YourBotName - Enables the image prompt filter /botfilteroff @YourBotName - Disables the image prompt filter /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel
+/botfilteron @YourBotName - Enables the image prompt filter /botfilteroff @YourBotName - Disables the image prompt filter /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel /botbackend @YourBotName [kcpp_base_url] - Overrides the kcpp backend used by the bot in a channel
 ```

 General Commands: